Orpheus FireWire Recording Interface - Legacy Product

 There is also a MacOS security setting for access to the Microphone.
 We have come across reports that some DAW software may need access to the microphone to be allowed in order to record (from any audio input).
 If users are experiencing issues of this sort, where audio appears in the Orpheus interface but not in the DAW, it would be best to check the setting for the DAW in System Preferences / Security and Privacy / Privacy tab / Camera, or else check the DAW software's website for any further information.

 Request a Quotation - Click Here For Our Online Form

-OverviewOrpheus is a FireWire multi-track audio interface for personal recording and sound production, for professional musicians, songwriters, engineers and producers as well as recording studios, post production facilities and scoring stages.
+OverviewOrpheus is a FireWire multi-track audio interface for with 8 channels of analogue input and output as well as digital I/O and sync.
+The first two channels of analogue input can be mic, line or instrument, the next two mic or line and the last four are line inputs.
 Orpheus is ideal for music and sound recording, multitracking, overdubbing, stem-based mastering, analogue summing and critical listening applications.